 Today, in Eyam, located 35 miles southeast of Manchester, all seems well in the world.
 Children pick fat purple blackberries from the hedgerows just outside the village; cyclists speed down the treacherously steep roads, their wheels slicking over fallen leaves.
 A pretty commuter village of 900 residents, Eyam has all the requisite English attractions: pubs, cosy cafes and an idyllic church.

-Stand here 450 years ago, though, and you would have looked down onto a village ravaged by the Black Death.
+Stand here 450 years ago, though, and you would have looked down onto a village ravaged by the Great Plague.
 You would have seen empty streets, the doors daubed with white crosses, and heard the wails of the dying from behind closed doors.

 The plague reached Eyam in the summer of 1665 when a London merchant sent flea-infested cloth samples to the local tailor, Alexander Hadfield.
 Within a week, Hadfield’s assistant, George Vickers, had died a prolonged and agonising death.
 Before long, the rest of the household had fallen ill and died.